clowdhaus/terraform-aws-iam/modules/iam-oidc-provider/README.md

-# IAM OIDC Provider
+# AWS IAM OIDC Provider

-Creates an IAM OIDC identity provider.
+Creates an OpenID connect provider.
+Useful for trusting external identity providers such as GitHub, Bitbucket, etc.

-Note: an IAM provider is 1 per account per given URL.
-This module would be provisioned once per AWS account, and multiple roles created with this provider as the trusted identity.
+⚠️ An IAM provider is 1 per account per given URL.
+This module would be provisioned once per AWS account, and then one or more roles can be created with this provider as the trusted identity.

 ## Usage